TongZhengHong/CG4002-Visualiser/README.md

 - Additionally, any action performed by the opposing player while their target is inside a snow zone inflicts bonus damage.

 This mechanic encourages spatial control, strategic movement, and the tactical use of terrain and visibility to gain an advantage.

-## 📲 Installation

-### 📱 Android

-The latest Android `.apk` build can be downloaded from the Releases section of this repository.

-> ⚠️ Make sure to allow installations from unknown sources on your Android device.

-### 🍎 iOS
-The iOS version is not available on the App Store due to Apple’s distribution restrictions.
-If you would like to test the iOS build, please contact me directly to arrange a TestFlight invite or access to a development build.

 ## More Information